COVID-19: Second NJ Death Reported

-A woman in her 50s being treated for coronavirus died Saturday, officials said.
+A woman in her 50s being treated for coronavirus has died, officials said.

-The woman, being treated at CentraState Medical Center in Monmouth County, was New Jersey's second coronavirus-related death, Gov. Phil Murphy said Saturday night in a tweet.
+The woman, who died Thursday and was being treated at CentraState Medical Center in Monmouth County, was New Jersey's second coronavirus-related death, Gov. Phil Murphy said Saturday night in a tweet.

+Doctors suspected the patient had coronavirus but were awaiting test results, reports say.
+Her case was announced during a Friday press conference.

 "Please wash your hands frequently and practice social distancing," Murphy said.
 "We will get through this together."